 $ oc create -f https://raw.githubusercontent.com/openshift/origin/master/examples/jenkins/pipeline/nodejs-sample-pipeline.yaml

-Get the route to the Jenkins server.
-Your HOST/PORT values will differ from the example below.
+Get the route to the Jenkins server:

 Select "Login with OpenShift" from Jenkins login page